turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

-  distinction between personal and functional carrier defection, routes that break or bypass the lock, and their relation to Benda's *clerc*, state and operation transmission, operation-bootstrapped codebook formation, natural pedagogy as an ostensive-developmental neighbour, cultural attraction as a reconstructive population-transmission neighbour, domain contact, surface habituation versus operational understanding,
+  distinction between personal and functional carrier defection, routes that break or bypass the lock, and their relation to Benda's *clerc*, state and operation transmission, operation-bootstrapped codebook formation, **collective epistemic formation** and the corresponding **distributed epistemic milieu**, the distinction between that impersonal concept--method-- record--instrument environment and the symbolic--affective distributed bigOther, the hot/cold mode distinction without additional processors, Bouglé's shared-grammar and Fleck's thought-style source bridges, the scientific-ethos coupling between affective commitment and cold inquiry, and the contrast between affect in service of corrigible world-contact and affect in service of answer protection, the I-mode--We-mode distinction, I--You encounter, solidarity-indexed person recognition, personhood routing, repersonalization shock, scalar personhood collapse, the separation of pole, mode, programme, and moral direction, bounded enlistment versus full We-mode takeover, and relational, generalized, and collective routes of self-transcendence, together with asymmetric personal address in agentified We-mode enactment; and the independent three-axis operative-agency model separating I/We standpoint, EDA/DCL cognitive stance, and propositional/be-humming communication, including closure-bound script-execution mode and its bounded informal shorthand bot-mode, natural pedagogy as an ostensive-developmental neighbour, cultural attraction as a reconstructive population-transmission neighbour, domain contact, surface habituation versus operational understanding,